richardschoen/usefulweblinks/README.md

 # Richard Schoen - List of Useful Web Links
 This is my list of useful web links.

+❗ This list is a major work in progress

 ```Feel free to suggest your favorite web links to add to the list.```

 Add your favorite link as an issue, a pull request or feel free to email it to me: richard@richardschoen.net